RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 ## Firmware

-Firmware version 4.0, 5.0 or 6.0 is now required (dVRK 1.6), please upgrade your firmware to Rev6.
-Version 6.0 adds support for FPGA based velocity estimation.
+Firmware version 6.0 or 7.0 is now required (dVRK 2.0), please upgrade your firmware to Rev7.
+Version 7.0 adds support for Ethernet/UDP for [FPGA 2+](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions).
 See https://github.com/jhu-cisst/mechatronics-firmware/wiki/FPGA-Program for step-by-step instructions to upgrade your firmware.

 ## Software